EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 # Executive Summary

-- Brief overview of the project objectives.
+-Brief overview of the project objectives.

-- Summary of progress and key findings.
+-Summary of progress and key findings.

-- Highlight any significant achievements or milestones.
+-Highlight any significant achievements or milestones.

-- Kick off meeting
+-Kick off meeting

-- Created OGC application package (container, CWL)

-- Optimized compiling and memory allocations
+-Created OGC application package (container, CWL) -Optimized compiling and memory allocations

-- Submitted Talk to Living Planet Symposium
+-Submitted Talk to Living Planet Symposium

 # Introduction

 ## Background

-- Science builds on previous results
+-Science builds on previous results

 - This requires work flows to to be FAIR so they can be extended and re-used by others
 - Implementing the algorithm alone is not sufficient